francescomosca/innova-discord-bot/README.md

 ## Credits

+**Francesco Mosca** - <francesco.mosca@outlook.com>

+Project started from [DiscordJS TypeScript Starter with Gulp](https://github.com/RedekProject/DiscordJS-TypeScript-Starter-Gulp) by *DESPLATS Philippe* - [Redek Project](https://github.com/RedekProject/)

-#### Works with
+#### Works with:
 * [Discord.JS](https://github.com/discordjs/discord.js) - A powerful JavaScript library for interacting with the Discord API
-* [TypeScript](https://github.com/Microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
+* [TypeScript](https://github.com/Microsoft/TypeScript) - A superset of JavaScript that compiles to clean JavaScript output.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/francescomosca/innova-discord-bot/blob/master/LICENSE) file for details.

-### Author
-**Francesco Mosca** - <francesco.mosca@outlook.com>

-Project started from [DiscordJS TypeScript Starter with Gulp](https://github.com/RedekProject/DiscordJS-TypeScript-Starter-Gulp) by *DESPLATS Philippe* - [Redek Project](https://github.com/RedekProject/)